A lot or a little?

 What parents need to know

 Parents need to know that P.K.
 Pinkerton and the Deadly Desperados is a rip-roaring Wild West mystery that combines lively historical detail with a Monty Python-like sensibility.
 It's the first installment in a series starring and narrated by 12-year-old detective P.K.
 Pinkerton in 19th century boom town Virginia City, Nevada. ("What is it about Virginia City?"
 P.K. wonders.
 "The people here either want to kill you or kiss you.")
 Drunks, grifters, cheaters at cards, opium-smoking prostitutes, and violent criminals abound; young reporter Sam Clemens (Mark Twain) is a recurring character.
 P.K. spends the whole story dodging the deadly desperados who want to kill him, including one called Whittlin' Walt because he slowly carves up his victims while quoting Walt Whitman.
 Violence is almost constant: There's gunplay galore, a prostitute has her throat cut, P.K.'s birth and foster parents are massacred in separate incidents.
 The story also includes lots of theft, petty crime, drinking, and drug use (mostly by adults), and racial discrimination.
-All this is seen through the eyes of P.K., a half-Lakota kid with Asperger's syndrome, which makes him chronically unable to interpret the intentions of people around him.
+All this is seen through the eyes of P.K., a half-Lakota kid on the autism spectrum, which makes him chronically unable to interpret the intentions of people around him.
 Like Huck Finn, he's trying to make sense of an insane world, survive, and do the right thing.
 While our hero normally dresses as a boy, author Caroline Lawrence works hard to confuse the issue of P.K.'s actual gender: a master of disguise, P.K. also makes a very fetching girl, and, depending on the attire of the moment, is pursued by both boys and girls seeking kisses.
 Parents may want to read the novel first before deciding whether it's right for their particular kid.

 - Parents say